billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 testing
 ```

+It's interesting to note that without the `Content-Length` header being set, it defaults to
+`Transfer-Encoding: chunked`, which makes sense.

 Now update the controller to return a file fetched from Azure Blob Storage.
 To start with, we'll use
 the most rudimentary approach possible of downloading it all into memory synchronously and then
 returning it.
 Update `Controller.cs` to contain the below.
 (You `appsettings.json`, or preferably `secrets.json`,
-should contain a `BlobUri` setting with the connection string for your Blob account):
+should contain a `BlobUri` setting with the connection string for your Azure Blob Storage account):

 ```csharp
 using Azure.Storage.Blobs;